cremich/promptz-mcp/README.md

 Once the server is connected to your MCP client, you can use it with natural language:

 - "List available prompts from promptz.dev"
-- "Search for prompts about JavaScript"
+- "Search for CLI prompts about JavaScript"
 - "Show me the prompt called 'React Component Generator'"

 ## Security Considerations